japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-RateStreamSource.md

 getOffset: Option[Offset]
 ----

-NOTE: `getOffset` is a part of the link:spark-sql-streaming-Source.adoc#getOffset[Source Contract].
+NOTE: `getOffset` is a part of the link:spark-sql-streaming-Source.md#getOffset[Source Contract].

 CAUTION: FIXME